Orbital current signature using neutron diffraction: Other correlated materials

 Another case for loop currents phase recently emerges in metallic kagome materials from their nontrivial band structure.
 A chiral flux phase has been theoretically predicted in the topological superconductor AV$_3$Sb$_5$ (A = K,Rb,Cs) with a quasi-2D kagome lattice\cite{Feng21,Lin21,Zhou22}.
 These materials exhibit a topological bond or charge density wave (CDW) as described experimentally using X-ray at the {\bf M}-point of the Brillouin zone\cite{Li21}.
 In particular, the kagome metal, CsV$_3$Sb$_5$, exhibits both a CDW below 94K with the 2x2 doubling of the hexagonal unit cell and a superconducting phase below 2.5K.
 These materials also show strong anomalous Hall effect\cite{Yu21}, but no spin ordering has been found in these materials both by muon spin spectroscopy and neutron diffraction.
 Instead, the proposed chiral flux state\cite{Feng21,Lin21,Zhou22} breaks time-reversal symmetry yielding anomalous Hall effect as it was long-sought-after by Haldane\cite{Haldane88} without relying on spins.
 Rapidly, time-reversal symmetry breaking were reported in the charge ordered state using muon spin spectroscopy\cite{Mielke22}.
 That was interpreted by loop current states with a current pattern among the triangles of vanadium atoms as shown in Fig. \ref{Fig:7} but the exact loop currents pattern can only be deduced from diffraction techniques.
 Scanning tunnelling microscopy further provides evidence for time-reversal symmetry-breaking in the superconducting state of Cs(V,Ta)$_3$Sb$_5$ through the interference between internal magnetism, Bogoliubov quasi-particles and pairing modulation\cite{Deng24}.

 We recently perform polarized neutron diffraction on the CsV$_3$Sb$_5$ material searching for magnetic intensity at momenta positions relative to the CDW\cite{Liege24}.
-This measurement was experimentally challenging and went close to the limit in accuracy obtainable with polarised neutron diffraction in a reasonable time.
+This measurement was experimentally challenging and went close to the limit in accuracy obtainable with polarized neutron diffraction in a reasonable time.
 Most models predict loop currents to produce magnetic intensity at the Brillouin zone boundary ${\bf M}$-points: ${\bf M_1}$=(1/2,0,L) or ${\bf M_2}$=(1/2,1/2,L) reciprocal space positions with L={0 or 1/2}.
 We investigated both momenta positions.
 For the first one, no magnetic signal was observed ruling out the possibility of having a magnetic moment larger than 0.01 $\mu_B$ per vanadium atom.
 However, measurements at ${\bf M_2}$ suggest the possibility of a magnetic signal, with a tiny magnetic moment of only m = 0.02 $\pm$ 0.01 $\mu_B$ per vanadium triangle\cite{Liege24}.
-This shows that current models have to be refined whether toward a lowering of the expected magnetic moment or toward a different loop current pattern giving rise to magnetic intensity at different reciprocal space positions to be compatible with our measurements.
+This shows that current models have to be refined whether toward a lowering of the expected magnetic moment or toward loop current patterns (such as the ones shown in Fig. \ref{Fig:7}) that give rise to magnetic intensity at reciprocal space positions compatible with the neutron measurements.